 If they don’t want to cooperate on this they maybe hiding something or know the vehicle will not pass an inspection.
 Most shops will get around $200.00 for a complete inspection.

 This is still money well spent, but I have a cheaper alternative that could be right for some people.
 How about an app for that?
-There is a used car inspection application for smart phones that provides a detailed list of things to check.
+A used car inspection application for smart phones exists that provides a detailed list of things to check.

 Written by professionals it describes in-depth how to do it right.
 This “Do It Yourself” guide for inspecting used automobiles is a couple years old, but the important stuff remains the same today.